Seon82/Doc-Scratch/README.md

 The paragraphs used to form the story are saved in the `replies` file.
 The `tweak_replies` file provides some helper functions analyze, find, and replace replies in the stories.

 ## License
 Released under a GNU GPLv3 license.
-See the License.md file for details.
+See the `LICENSE` file for details.

 Please do not remove the source information from the `!info` command, but feel free to add a link to your code if you modify it!